 Method 1: The Heat-Brush-Rinse Technique

-Wrap your steel grates in heavy-duty aluminum foil, close the lid on your grill, and crank up the heat to 500°F. Let those babies cook for 15 minutes to burn off grease and any food debris.
-Then, use a nylon grill brush, a metal scraper, or a crumpled-up ball of aluminum with a pair of steel tongs to scrub off the brittle carbon.
+Wrap your stainless steel grill grates in heavy-duty aluminum foil, close the lid on your grill, and crank up the heat to 500°F. Let those babies cook for 15 minutes to burn off grease and any food debris.
+Then, use a nylon grill brush, a metal scraper, or a crumpled-up ball of aluminum foil with a pair of steel tongs to scrub off the brittle carbon.
 Once you’re satisfied with the results, give the grates a good rinse to wash off any remaining debris.

-We’ve come across some techniques online that recommend placing your stainless steel grates in your home oven and turning on self-cleaning mode.
+We’ve come across some techniques online that recommend placing your stainless steel grill grates in your home oven and turning on self-cleaning mode.
 While it may seem like a good idea, in theory, do not attempt this.
 For starters, it will ruin your oven.
 Not to mention the fact that the amount of smoke it generates will most certainly set off your fire alarm.

 Always heat your grilling grates in the grill.